Apartments for rent in Minnesota

 From the Mall of America (not humble are they?) to the boutiques on Nicollet Avenue in Minneapolis, there are plenty of places to get out of the winter ice or summer heat and buy stuff.

 Bob isn't the only person to have picked up an instrument in this state.
 Live music is a huge part of life here, from famous venues such as First Avenue to city orchestras and local bars.

-Apartment List has released results for Minnesota from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Minnesota’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Minnesota include the following:

 - Minnesota renters gave their state an A+ overall.

 - The highest-rated categories for Minnesota were jobs and career opportunities, commute time, social life, and recreational activities, which all received A+ grades.